humanbydefinition/code.textmode.art/api/namespaces/layering/classes/TextmodeLayer.md

 get texture(): undefined | WebGLTexture;
 ```

-Returns the WebGL texture of the final ASCII framebuffer.
+Get the texture containing the rendered textmode output for this layer.
-If the layer is not yet initialized, returns undefined.

 ##### Returns